How to grow and care for sweet woodruff

 How to care for sweet woodruff

-In spring, give your sweet woodruff patch a light rake to remove remaining plant material from the previous year.
+Water newly planted plants as they become established.
+In spring, give sweet woodruff patch a light rake to remove remaining plant material from the previous year.
 Otherwise, it needs very little attention.
-It will grow through any mulch you put on your shady border or around your shrubs.
-The mulch will help to conserve moisture in the soil, providing the damp conditions in which sweet woodruff thrives.
+There's no need to cut back the foliage in autumn.

 Is sweet woodruff invasive?